What do Tigres and León need to qualify for the final?

 For the return, same that will be in the house of Lion, for Tigres it is enough to tie the score, since the difference goal they have in favor would give them the advantage on aggregate.
 In case they remain, for example: 1-1 or 2-2, the northern cats would have one more goal and would be finalists.

-Likewise, victory, by whatever difference, puts them in the final match in the fight for the title.
+Similarly, victory, by whatever difference, puts them in the final match in the title fight.
 What’s more, Miguel ‘Piojo’ Herrera would live his first final as technical director of the Tigers.

 Meanwhile, León must win by a goal difference to equalize the global score.
 That is, if those led by Ariel holan win, for example: 1-0, 2-1 or 3-2, they would equal the global score and go to the final by position in the general table, since they were higher than Tigers.